auth0/docs/articles/tokens/concepts/token-best-practices.md

 ---
 title: Best Practices for Tokens
-description: Lean about the best practices when using tokens in authentication and authorization.
+description: Learn about the best practices when using tokens in authentication and authorization.
 toc: true
 topics:
   - tokens